 Though it may seem a bit exaggerated, but it’s not.
 Here are a few reasons that can be obtained by not having a clean mouth.

-Tooth Decay and Loss
+Tooth decay and loss

 Tartar that is unbridled can lead to serious issues on your oral health.
 Tartar and plaque can work together for eating away at your gums and teeth.
 This way the more harmful bacteria gain better access of your gums.
 Teeth that have extensive contact with tartar will get weakened and decayed.
-This will eventually lead to cavities and finally loss of teeth.
+This will eventually lead to tooth staining, cavities and finally loss of teeth.

 There are many people who still do not realise this that it is not normal for gums to bleed at the time of brushing your teeth.
 If you do, you possibly have gingivitis which is a bit milder form of gum disease.
 Your gums get swollen, red and bleed easily as the plaque builds up between your gums and teeth.
 This occurs in response to the plaque building up between the gums and teeth.
 With the spread of plaque, the response of immunity increases further and it can destroy the bones and tissues in mouth as a result of which pockets are formed in between the teeth that can get infected.
 This is the severe form of gum disease known as periodontitis and if you do not get more vigilant about your oral health then this condition can become chronic.